Suppoze/100-days-of-code/log.2.md

 # 100 Days Of Code - Log (2nd run)

+## Day 16: 2018-04-22

+**Today's Progress:** [LUDUM DARE 41 JAM TIME](https://ldjam.com/events/ludum-dare/41)!
+Second day of the 72 hour competition.
+We basically got up at 8:00 AM and started working immediately.
+But as it turned out towards the afternoon, that we probably won't make it to the end.
+We were unprepared and out of practice for this challenge.
+Most of the hurdles came from C# itself - it works vastly different in some places from the likes of Java or Kotlin, especially we had a lot of problems implementing our architecture ideas using C# generics.
+So in the end a lot of time went into troubleshooting and not actual gameplay prototyping.
+We will continue toworrow nevertheless.

+**Thoughts:** It was harder than we thought, but we were not surprised - we went into this with zero preparation.
+Also, iirc only I had some previous, more significant experience with Unity (university course, thesis, hobby projects).
+I still think Ludum Dare is not about winning, but having fun, and we definitely did that.
+It really moves your gears and gets you into the flow.
+New ideas start pouring and you get a newfound passion and motivation for programming - at least this is my opinion.

+**Link to work:** *Coming soon?*

 ## Day 15: 2018-04-21

 **Today's Progress:** [LUDUM DARE 41 JAM TIME](https://ldjam.com/events/ludum-dare/41)!
 We started a bit late, 1:00 PM CET (it would have started at 3:00 AM).
 The theme is "Combine 2 Incompatible Genres" which in my opinion is a little bit too broad.
 We spent most of the day brainstorming, then laying down the engine basics for our local co-op crafting/incremental game which will be made in Unity.
 At the end of the day, it seems our idea will be a little bit too ambitious :)